vesmil/thesis-source/README.md

 ### Run

-Simply pass a Directory as a mountpoint to the executable.
+Simply pass a directory as a mountpoint to the executable.

 ```bash
 CustomVFS <mountpoint>